zowe/zowe-install-packaging/smpe/bld/_README.txt

               naming convention UOxxxxx to ensure uniqueness, where xxxxx is a 5-digit number.
 This might change in the future.
-              With Zowe, each official convenience build that does not have a version change will have a matching PTF.
+              With Zowe, each official convenience build that does not have a version change (V in VRM) will have a matching PTF.
               With Zowe, a PTF will always SUP all APAR-fixes that are embedded in this PTF, and all previous PTFs.
 This implies that by installing a PTF, you automatically get all